CNBC Awards

 To further streamline PWM implementation, businesses can follow these practical steps:

-1. Evaluate Current HR Operations: Begin by identifying challenges in managing wages, attendance, and skill tracking.
+1. Evaluate Current HR Operations: Identify challenges in managing wages, attendance, and skill tracking.
 This will help pinpoint the specific HR software features your business needs.

 2. Leverage Automated Tools: Integrate features like Automated Wage Calculations and Localized Payroll to simplify wage management and compliance with PWM requirements.